VBAC Signs, Eligibility, and Labor Progression Explained

 Your C-section incision type is crucial; a low transverse incision enhances your chances for a successful VBAC.

-Evaluating your overall health is necessary; conditions like obesity, diabetes, or hypertension may impact your eligibility.
+Your overall health matters too.
+Conditions like obesity, diabetes, or hypertension may affect your eligibility.

 Signs of Successful Labor Progression

-As labor progresses successfully, you may notice specific signs indicating that your body is moving towards delivery.
+As labor progresses successfully, you may notice specific signs that your body is moving toward delivery.
 Recognizing these signs can empower you during the labor process:

 • Regular Contractions: You’ll experience consistent contractions, typically lasting 30–70 seconds, with increasing frequency.